litestar-org/litestar-fullstack/docs/developer_guide/commands.md

 - `make check` - Run the test and lint commands.

 - `make build` - Build a docker image locally using the Dockerfile.
-The image will be named _pyspa_.
+The image will be named _app_.

 - `make gen-docs` - Generate HTML documentation.